MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsutils/nf-sensorsutils-milliseconds_to_100nanoseconds.md

 ## -remarks

-Returns a ULONGLONG that represents a time length in nanoseconds.
+Gets a ULONGLONG that represents a time length in nanoseconds.

 ## -see-also